Wills and Bequests

 How do I update or change my Will?

 You can make minor changes and updates by way of a codicil, which is witnessed and signed in the same way as a Will and supplements the terms of an existing Will either by adding, amending or revoking part of it.
 A codicil must be executed in exactly the same way as a Will.
 This means that as well as including the amendments to your Will, a codicil must confirm all the other contents, and it must also be signed in exactly the same way as a Will, otherwise, it is invalid.
-It is, therefore, once again, wise to involve a solicitor / lawyer when adding a codicil to your Will.
+It is, therefore, once again, wise to involve a

 How can I give to PGMI in my Will?